-Fortuyn entered electoral politics as a candidate for the newly formed anti-establishment Livable Netherlands party, and in November 2001 he was chosen to head its slate in the upcoming elections, dramatically boosting the party's popularity.
-But after characterizing Islam as a "backward" culture in a February interview with a leading Dutch newspaper and adding that if it were legally possible, he would ensure that "not a single additional Muslim" would enter the Netherlands (Fortuyn 2002), he was removed from this position and founded a party of his own, the List Pim Fortuyn.
+As Ian Buruma has shown in his nuanced and sharply observed Murder in Amsterdam, Fortuyn succeeded in turning his outsiderhood - not just political but social, stylistic, and sexual - into his greatest asset, as he railed against the Dutch model of dull, grey, consensual politics.
+It was especially the then-prevailing reluctance of the Dutch establishment to politicize immigration that enabled Fortuyn - whose motto was "I say what I think and I do what I say" - to present himself as an authentic voice of the people, even if, as the quintessential outsider, he functioned at the same time as a kind of "political jester" or "trickster" (Buruma 2006, 48-62).
+His murder aroused mass emotions that commentators compared to those triggered by the death of Princess Diana (Margry 2003).6 it were legally possible, he would ensure that "not a single additional Muslim" would enter the Netherlands (Fortuyn 2002), he was removed from this position and founded a party of his own, the List Pim Fortuyn.
 Meanwhile, Fortuyn remained head of the Livable Rotterdam list, which triumphed in municipal elections in March, winning a third of the vote and ousting the Labor Party, which had dominated local politics for half a century.
-Two months later the List Pim Fortuyn won 17% of the vote in national elections, finishing second, besting all three parties of the previous coalition government, and joining the new coalition government.
+Two months later, the List Pim Fortuyn won 17 per cent of the vote in national elections, finishing second, besting all three parties of the previous coalition government, and joining the new coalition government.
 The party soon dissolved in disarray, but Fortuyn's legacy has been enduring.